unicef/unicef-material-ui/README.md

 }
 ```

-### Header
+## Custom components

-Header needs be wrapped inside theme using `MuiThemeProvider`,
-Either to the top level of your app or inside any component.
+All components require to be wrapped inside of a theme using `MuiThemeProvider` at the top level of the `App`, as explained above.

-Header is re-usable component, that contains lot of options which are already developed,If you want to use, some are by default and some need to enable it by using props.
+### `Header`
+Standarized header component with UNICEF look and feel.

+TODO: Image of the header.

   ```jsx
   import React from 'react'